 Your doctor will ask how you got hurt.
-He may look at both of your knees to see if one looks different from the other.
+They may look at both of your knees to see if one looks different from the other.

 One sign that the PCL is torn is that your knee may appear to droop backwards in a way that isn’t natural when your doctor straightens out your leg.